umutgokbayrak/analytics-template/README.md

 # analytics-template

 A Leiningen template for creating a fresh new analytics project.
+It uses my basic analytics engine also available at  [GitHub](https://github.com/umutgokbayrak/analytics-engine) and [Clojars](https://clojars.org/org.clojars.umutgokbayrak/analytics-engine)

 ## Usage